 What's left?
 Conifers.
 As of 2015, we have a new law that allows me to thin my redwood within 300 feet of the house and sell the logs.
 When I built my house in 1991, we just did not have the money for good siding and trim, despite that I had all this beautiful overstocked redwood with which to make it.
-So now that the kids are in graduate school, we can thin these stands inside the red curve and our redwood will finally be to a sane stand density.
+So now that the kids are done with graduate school, we can thin stands R2,3,&4 inside the red curve and our redwoods will attain a sane stand density.
 One goal will be to inhibit sprouting from the root crowns without harming the remaining standing trees so that I can then encourage some biodiversity, both by burning and transplants.
-The fir trees at the end of the arrows have bark beetles, probably due to redwoods shading them and a stand too dense to survive drought stress.
+The fir trees at the end of the arrows have bark beetles, probably due to redwoods shading them increasing the stress due to drought.
 I'll see if I can entice some acorn woodpeckers to make a home of one.
 The rest will have to go.
-The orange arrow indicates a junky curved and leaning "trap tree" I felled in fall 2015 to keep it from tearing out a hunk of the hillside and slow the beetles from going any farther.
+The orange arrow indicates a junky curved and leaning "trap tree" I felled in fall 2015 to keep it from tearing out a hunk of the hillside and to help slow the beetle kill.